immemx/E-commerce-Back-End/README.md

 1. type "npm install"

-2. Open Mysql command line and run the following codes, "SOURCE db/db.sql" "SOURCE db/schema.sql" "SOURCE db/seeds.sql" to create and populate the database
+2. Open Mysql command line and run the following codes, "SOURCE db/db.sql" to create the database

+3. type "node run seed" to seed the application

-3. type "node index.js" to run the application!
+4. type "node run start" to run the application

-4. Start selecting options!
+5. Open insomnia or connect with a browsers!

 ## License